By Andrea Wachter, LMFT

 Somewhat skeptically and extremely scared, I decided to give it a try.
 I told her I would take one week and only move how I truly wanted to; if after that week, something unforeseen and terrible happened, I would reevaluate the plan.
 I have never looked back.
 Aside from running across the street if the light changes, I have not run in many years.
 I would if I felt like it, but that urge has simply not come.
 I walk slowly when I want to.
 I walk fast when that feels right.
 I bike or do yoga when I’m in the mood, but if I’m planning to exercise and my body doesn’t feel like it, I often end up in the bathtub with a book.
 I look inward for guidance now.
 I ask my body how it wants to move.
 And I rest, a lot.

 Yesterday, I thought I might take a walk but ended up spending that time in bed reading—guilt free!
-I then went to work, ate delicious, non-diet meals throughout the day, and went to bed without a trace of shame or remorse.
+I then went to work, ate delicious, non-diet meals and snacks throughout the day, and went to bed without a trace of shame or remorse.
 Today I plan to take a walk in the forest with a dear friend and I will not be calculating my cardio, my calories, or my credibility as a human being!

 Along my journey from fear-based running to peaceful movement and guilt-free rest, I had to face and feel a lot of feelings.
 I had to challenge and change a lot of outdated beliefs.
 I got a lot of support and I had a lot of motivation.
 I wanted peace.
 I thought I would get it from all the running and “clean” eating, but what I really got from that path was stressed and scared.
 When I expressed my emotions and challenged my beliefs, I discovered what I was really hungry for and there was no longer anything to run from.